nlsynth/iroha/README.md

 * P2: Set reset polarity to embedded module.
 * P2: Allow multiple embedded module instances.
 * P2: Carry bit of adder as input/output.
-* P2: Use profiling information to estimate IPC.
 * Q: Do we need instance/module separation?
 * AXI: Allow or fail to attach both master/slave to an array.